Membership Inference Attack with Partial Features: Evaluation

 \subsection{Performance Evaluation}

 We begin by evaluating the attack performance under different proportions of known features.
 We vary the known feature percentage from 10\% to 90\% in increments of 10\% and conduct experiments at each level.
-In addition, we include a leave-one-out setting where only a single feature is unknown.
+In addition, we include a leave-one-out setting where only one feature is missing.
+This setting is not intended to model a realistic attacker, but rather serves as an extreme and informative limit case of partial-feature knowledge.
+Because the gradient magnitude is small, we set a larger step size of $\eta = 1000$ and perform only one optimization step (the effect of hyperparameters will be further discussed in Section \ref{sec:sensitivity}).
 The results are shown in Figures \ref{fig:auc_nf} and \ref{fig:tpr_nf}, where the x-axis indicates the percentage of known features.
 The leave-one-out setting is marked as "loo" on the x-axis.
-We also plot the full ROC curves on a log scale presented in Figure \ref{fig:roc}.
-The evaluation results indicate that the attack begins to demonstrate meaningful effectiveness when the known feature percentage reaches 50\%.
-As the proportion of known features increases, an overall improvement is observed in both evaluation metrics.
-Notably, even the simple anomaly detection method proposed in this work delivers strong performance.
-In particular, it consistently achieves higher true positive rates under low false positive rate conditions across most datasets.

-We attribute the upward trend to the increased amount of information available to the attacker as the proportion of known features grows.
-With more known features, the optimization space becomes more constrained, allowing the attack easier to converge.
-However, we observe a notable performance drop when the known feature percentage reaches 90\%.
-This decline is likely due to the limited number of unknown features.
-Since the known features remain unchanged, a high known percentage leads to reconstructed samples looks like real ones.
-In such cases, the known features dominate the anomaly detection process, making it harder for the model to capture meaningful deviations.
-At 100\% known features, no modification is needed, which results in the failure of all attack methods.
-Consequently, the task reduces to a standard Membership Inference Attack, for which conventional MIA techniques can be applied directly.
+The evaluation results demonstrate a clear pattern.
+The attack becomes increasingly effective as more features are known to the adversary.
+On CIFAR-10 and STL-10, the AUC remains above 0.7 even when half of the features are missing, and the attack still achieves a strong TPR.
+The Epsilon dataset follows a similar trajectory.
+Although its absolute performance is slightly lower than that of the image datasets, the attack remains consistently effective and well within a practically usable range.
+When the known-feature ratio reaches 90\%, attack performance peaks on most datasets, with all image datasets achieving an AUC of at least 0.8.
+This upward trend of attack performance is expected, since additional known features provide tighter constraints for gradient-based reconstruction, enabling the attacker to produce reconstructions that are more consistent with the true data distribution.

+However, an important reversal occurs when the known-feature ratio becomes exceedingly high.
+As more features are revealed, regardless of how poorly the unknown features are reconstructed, the samples increasingly align with the original data distribution.
+Even when the known features are from a non-member, the reconstructed samples may still evade detection by the anomaly detection algorithm in the second stage.
+Consequently, the overall attack performance degrades.
+When the known-feature ratio reaches 100\%, Stage I becomes redundant and the method effectively reduces to a conventional membership inference attack.
+In that extreme case, standard MIA techniques are typically the more appropriate choice.